 “They will bring to you the stories, encompassing thousands of years, that are behind their incredible paths and souls.”

 Marina’s English is not only impeccable, but she also has a way with words when describing Mexico’s rich history and traditions to English-speaking tourists or residents.

 No mere enthusiast, her lively spirit is backed up by scholarly knowledge.

 When she quit banking, she moved to Mérida to formally study archaeology, earning a master’s degree in ethnohistory, the branch of anthropology concerned with the history of peoples and cultures, especially non-Western ones.

-Marina is a Ph.D. candidate in History.
-Her dissertation, “The roots of religious festivals in the indigenous peoples of Chiapas in the 16th & 17th centuries,” has given her the opportunity to learn the traditions and mysticism from the local people.
+Marina is a Ph.D. candidate in history.
+Her dissertation, “The roots of religious festivals in the indigenous peoples of Chiapas in the 16th & 17th centuries,” has given her the opportunity to learn the traditions and mysticism of the local people.
 Travelers on her tours will have the opportunity to enjoy these colorful celebrations with her, and much more.

 She has also shared her research in several international workshops in Guatemala, El Salvador and Belize and has been a university lecturer in Campeche, México City, San Cristóbal de las Casas and Mérida.